girl-code-tech/face-detection/README.md

 # face-detection with deep learning
 Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
 Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scene.
-We use feature based approach, it is first trained as a classifier and then used to differentiate between facial and non-facial regions.
+We use feature based approach, in which a model is first trained as a classifier and then used to differentiate between facial and non-facial regions.

 **Face Detection**: The very first task we perform is detecting faces in the image or video stream